How Oil Shaped a Nation

 The UK is a land shaped by oil.
 How does that impact its past, present and future?

-The authors speak to oil company executives and traders, as well as refinery workers, filmmakers and musicians, activists and politicians, putting real people at the heart of a compelling story.
+Speaking to oil company executives and traders, as well as refinery workers, filmmakers and musicians, activists and politicians, the authors put real people at the heart of a compelling story.

 James Marriott is the co-author of The Oil Road (Verso, 2012) and The Next Gulf (Constable, 2005).